kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

  ```bash
  export KILI_API_KEY=<YOUR_API_KEY>
  ```
- 3. In Kili has not been installed yet, install Kili.
+ 3. If Kili has not been installed yet, install Kili.
 ```bash
 pip install --upgrade kili
 ```